What behaviors can ABA therapy help with?

-How much ABA therapy will my child need?
+How much therapy will my child need?

 During the assessment process, a trained clinician from FAC will determine a plan for how many hours of therapy they would recommend for your child to make progress.
 In 2001, the National Research Council Report recommended a minimum of 25 hours per week.
 In 2007, the American Academy of Pediatrics recommended 20 hours or more of active engagement in evidence-based interventions.
 We offer very flexible scheduling and do our best to accommodate what works best for each family.